 Additionally, when compared to the reference obligation, the terms of an OTC derivative may provide for different maturities, distribution dates, interest rates, interest rate references, credit exposures, or other credit or non-credit related characteristics.
-Upon maturity, default, acceleration or any other termination (including a put or call) other than pursuant to a credit event (as defined therein) of the OTC derivative, the terms of the OTC derivative may permit or require the issuer of such OTC derivative to satisfy its obligations under the OTC derivative by delivering to the relevant Sub-Fund securities other than the reference obligation.
+Upon maturity, default, acceleration or any other termination (including a put or call) other than pursuant to a credit event (as defined therein) of the OTC derivative, the terms of the OTC derivative may permit or require the issuer of such OTC derivative to satisfy its obligations under the OTC derivative by delivering to the relevant Sub-Fund securities other than the reference obligation or an amount different than the then current market value of the reference obligation.